alabou/NMOS-MatroxOnly/NMOS With Natural Groups.md

 ## Format

 A `<role-in-group>` is associated with the format of a Sender or Receiver.
-For the formats `urn:x-nmos:format:video`, `urn:x-nmos:format:audio`, `urn:x-nmos:format:data` and `urn:x-nmos:format:mux` the `<role-in-group>` MUST be "VIDEO", "AUDIO", "DATA" and "MUX" respectively.
+For the formats `urn:x-nmos:format:video`, `urn:x-nmos:format:audio`, `urn:x-nmos:format:data`, and `urn:x-nmos:format:mux`, the `<role-in-group>` MUST be "VIDEO", "AUDIO", "DATA", and "MUX" respectively.
+Alternatively, "ANC" MAY be used instead of "DATA" when the data is ancillary data.
+Any variation in capitalization is permitted, as `<role-in-group>` MUST always be compared using a case-insensitive comparison.

 ## Layer

 The `<role-index>` is associated with the concept of "layer" of sub-Flows/sub-Streams.
 For independent Senders/Receivers it describes an ordering of the independent Senders/Receivers for a given role/format.
 The `<role-index>` MUST start at 0 and increment for each succesive layer of the same format.
 The `<role-index>` values MUST be consecutive integer values starting at 0.
+When `<role-index>` is not present it MUST be assumed as being 0.

 ## Senders